 Ointment.
 This can be applied to skin to treat irritation and inflammation, helping to calm the affected area and reduce redness.

 Oil.
 Honeysuckle can be bought in the form of an essential oil.
 This is favored in aromatherapy as it has a pleasant scent that is said to promote relaxation.

 Capsules.
 Capsules are deemed to be a good option for those looking to relieve headaches or colds.
 They initiate a cooling effect to soothe these.

 - Where to buy Specialized health stores, Online health stores

 Honeysuckle is a common plant that can be found all over the world in gardens and woodlands alike.
 It is, therefore, easy to find it and use it fresh or dry it for making tea or tinctures.
 Cultivated plants or seeds can be bought at garden centers for replanting at home.
 The dried parts of the plant can be bought in alternative health shops or online.

 Other health supplements can be purchased online and in specialized health shops.
 There are a wide range of honeysuckle preparations available, each recommended for a variety of ailments.
 A health professional should be able to advise which option is most suitable based on the needs of the consumer.

 Honeysuckle is found in many different environments, and it is surprising how hardy the flower is considering its delicate appearance.
 Opinions differ on whether this plant is a pretty addition to gardens, or whether it is a nuisance weed.
-In fact, honeysuckle requires minimal attention and can easily by grown at home, to be enjoyed ornamentally or harvested and used in herbal remedies.
+In fact, honeysuckle requires minimal attention and can be easily grown at home to be enjoyed as decoration or harvested for herbal remedies.

 Honeysuckle will grow in some shade, but full sun is optimal.